loumonts/health-disparities/README.md

 ## Purpose

 Health Disparities is an open source tool focused on describing racial disparities in health.
+To address the contribution of these factors on health disparities related to age, gender, and race/ethnicity is supported by data and statistics from the Centers for Disease Control and Prevention (CDC).

 ## How to run